Gariscat/housex-v2/README.md

 5. **Deep House**: Quieter than Tech House, this genre is characterized by a smooth groove, a strong atmospheric presence with large reverb, and a generally slower rhythm.
 [An example](https://youtu.be/2YA3yE3eO1w?feature=shared&t=53).
 6. **Bigroom**: Often referred to as "Festival EDM," this genre exhibits simple, sometimes trivial musical structure, characterized by its raw, energetic, and hyped atmosphere.
 [An example](https://youtu.be/9vMh9f41pqE?feature=shared&t=46).
 7. **Future Rave**: Marked by a relatively regular groove, this genre features a bass with moderate attack and a wave-like texture.
 The main sounds often exhibit quite electronic timbres.
 [An example](https://youtu.be/gvJQSAvA2yQ?feature=shared&t=67).
-8. **Slap House**: A popular choice for BGM in short videos, this genre typically includes vocals and features a bouncy bass.
+8. **Slap House**: A popular choice for BGM in short videos, this genre typically includes vocals and features a plucked bouncy bass.
 It often lacks chordal instruments, with the bass providing some mid and high frequencies.
 [An example](https://youtu.be/P0t8c9YwSM4?feature=shared&t=32).

 Why soft labels?
 See an [example](https://www.youtube.com/watch?v=pISSIJCY_io) showing both progressive house and future house vibes.
 This multi-genre characteristic is in fact ubiquitous among EDM songs.